 Once eased off the forklift and brought gently to the ground, we wrestled the behemoth to an area just beside the existing windows:

-In a single, action-packed day, the guys tore out the old windows and bricks, a plumber capped off the exterior hose bib that had been just beneath the old windows, and for a harrowing couple of hours, there was nothing but a huge hole in the side of the house:
+In a single, action-packed day, the guys tore out the old windows and bricks, a plumbing contractor capped off the exterior hose bib that had been just beneath the old windows, and for a harrowing couple of hours, there was nothing but a huge hole in the side of the house:

 But by late that afternoon, the new door was tacked in place.
 The following day, they secured the unit, added casings to finish the exterior, and added tile to cap off the bottom row of existing brick and dress up the threshold area: